tongsantan/Immune-Bulk-RNAseq/Immune_Bulk_RNAseq_Analysis.md

 # They have treated 58 cell lines with IFNG for 6 hours.
 Among these, some cell lines included mutations in JAK1/JAK2/B2M which might affect the downstream of IFNG pathway consequently the response to IFNG.
 They conducted RNA-seq before (control) and after IFNG treatment samples to find the transcriptomic changes.

-# Raw gene count data is accessible from GEO with the following accession code:GSE154996
+# Raw gene count data is accessible from GEO with the following accession code: GSE154996

 ## Setup